 - a.
 Select the Alert & Action rules tab under any connected camera and then click the edit button. - i.
 Click the pencil icon to edit the rule settings. - ii.
 Click the red trash can to delete an unwanted rule.

-- iii.
-Click this icon to configure zones and bounding box settings for this rule. - iv.
+- iv.
 Click this icon to configure relay actions. - v.
 Click this icon to configure audio actions. - vi.
 Click the + Add rule button at the bottom to add a new rule.

 Rule settings